-in its Strategic Plan that emphasized generating revenue, optimizing resource deployment, expanding and diversifying fundraising, and improving efficiency.
+UC ANR is guided by its Strategic Plan that emphasizes strengthening research and increasing reach, expanding and diversifying resources, and improving efficiency.
 UC ANR has concentrated on maximizing resource deployment into areas that will yield higher efficiencies and bolster its programmatic research and delivery.
 For example, UC ANR has increased co-funded positions with external partners, such as commodity groups and governmental agencies, allowing it to hire new academics and continue addressing the growing needs of Californians.
 Another key focus of UC ANR is developing new partnerships to expand its academic presence.
 Partnering with California State Universities, California Community Colleges, and other universities has enabled UC ANR to broaden its academic reach while increasing the potential for sharing and collaborating.